Firebladedoge229/RobloxStudioManager/README.md

 **Q: Is this a malicious program?**

   **A:** No, this program does not have any malicious intent.
-It is packaged into an executable using PyInstaller, which can occasionally cause **false positives** in antivirus software.
+It is packaged into an executable using Nuitka, which can occasionally cause **false positives** in antivirus software.
 If you are concerned about the legitimacy of this program, feel free to check out the source code located in the [/src/](https://github.com/Firebladedoge229/RobloxStudioManager/tree/main/src) directory.

 **Q: Could using this program result in a ban?**